Fitterfly HealthTech Pvt Ltd Logo

 7. Chicken Stir-Fry

-Quickly stir-fry chicken strips with colorful vegetables like shimla mirch (bell peppers), broccoli, and gajar (carrots) in a small amount of olive oil.
+Quickly stir-fry chicken strips with colourful vegetables like shimla mirch (bell peppers), broccoli, and gajar (carrots) in a small amount of olive oil.
 This meal is vibrant, tasty, and packed with essential nutrients.

 8. Chicken Clear Soup